How to Lay Mexican Saltillo Tile on a Wood Subfloor

 - Prep the subfloor.
 Some options for prep include hardibacker, lath sheet, concrete, or DITRA.
 Our installers prefer to use our Crest Crack Isolation & Waterproofing membrane.
 For complex and/or commercial jobs, Ditra is a great option, though more expensive.

 - Next, Apply thinset (we recommend Crest Porcelanato or Crest Gran Formato).
-If using the DITRA product mentioned above, you do not need elastic thinset.
-We recommend semi-modified or fully-modified thinset which can be found at a local home improvement store. ½” x ½” trowel is recommended for a basic 12×12 size saltillo tile.
+If using the DITRA product mentioned above, you do not need an elastic thinset.
+We recommend semi-modified or fully-modified thinset, which can be found at a local home improvement store. ½” x ½” trowel is recommended for a basic 12×12 size saltillo tile.
 For other sizes, consult with your installer.

 - Now, lay the terracotta Saltillo tile (assuming it is presealed.
 If it is unsealed, see tips at the bottom of this guide).
 With a standard 12×12 size tile, a minimum grout line recommended is ½”.
-Any grout line that is wider is for cosmetic purposes.
-We do not recommend using spacers with authentic handmade Saltillo tile to allow for the size/shape variations.
+Any wider grout line is for cosmetic purposes.
+We do not recommend using spacers with authentic handmade Saltillo tile to allow for size/shape variations.
 Your installer pays attention to detail to keep the tile layout and spacing consistent.
 This is not a complicated process.
 Cut Saltillo tile with a wet saw.